MayankKonduri/BrownUniversity_Dr.Gouskos_DNN/README.md

 # GouskosLab Project Summary (January 2024 - Present)

+<span style="color:red">This is partial code, cannot share all without approval.</span>

 ## Graph-Based Deep Neural Network for k-Nearest Neighbors (kNN) Visualization

 This repository contains an implementation of a Graph Neural Network (GNN) using PyTorch Geometric, along with a method for visualizing k-nearest neighbor (kNN) graphs using NetworkX and Matplotlib.
 The project is built in Python and can be executed in Google Colab or a local environment with GPU support.